 In all honesty, baby bottle drying racks are pretty basic items.
 There are only five simple things to look for when buying a drying rack for your baby bottles.

-Ease of cleaning – You spend enough time cleaning up after your baby without the added stress that comes with a hard to clean bottle rack.
+- Ease of cleaning – You spend enough time cleaning up after your baby without the added stress that comes with a hard to clean bottle rack.
+Not to mention, you have to wash bottles to put on the rack!
 Ironically you will probably need a drying rack for your bottle drying rack after

 Pretty simple stuff.
 Moving on: